-After the Hummingbird update, Google made one thing clear: it’s not about keyword matching anymore.
+After the Hummingbird update in September 2013, Google made one thing clear: it’s not about keyword matching anymore.
 Instead of producing search results that only match the phrase the user entered, Google is now trying to produce results that focus on the user’s intent.

 For example, if someone in Los Angeles enters the search query “Italian food” Google won’t just turn up websites that use the phrase “Italian food.”
 Instead, it will provide results that include local Italian restaurants in Los Angeles, because chances are, that would more likely be what the person is looking for.

 What does all of this mean for keyword targeting, particularly in press releases?
 It means that rather than saying, “I need to create press releases that have these specific keywords in them,” you should be saying, “I need to create press releases that give my audience the information they’re searching for.”